alanb128/gps-block/README.md

 expose:
       - "7575"
 ```

+You could then refer to the HTTP server by container name from another container, such as `curl gps:7575`

 To use MQTT instead, add a device variable `MQTT_ADDRESS` with the IP of your MQTT broker and it will publish to that instead of running an HTTP server.